Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 That letter `d` is sticking a bit too much.

-Lets see what is happening behind the scenes by saving the final image.
+Lets have a look behind the scenes by saving the final image.

 ```bash
 l2a '.\images\tentacles.png' -b all -c -o test.png